uo-ec607/lectures/14-gce/14-gce.md

 ##### Share R libraries (packages) across users

 Sharing R libraries across users is less critical than being able to share files.
-However, it's still annoying having to install, say, `ggplot2` when your colleague has already installed it under her user account.
+However, it's still annoying having to install, say, the **tidyverse** when your colleague has already installed it under her user account.
 Luckily, the solution to this annoyance very closely mimics the solution to file sharing that we've just seen above: We're going to set a default system-wide R library path and give all of our users access to that library via a group.
 For convenience I'm just going to contine with the "projectgrp" group that we created above.
 However, you could also create a new group (say, "rusers"), add individual users to it, and proceed that way if you wanted to.

 The first thing to do is determine where your exisiting system-wide R library is located.
 Open up your R console and type (without the ">" prompt):
 ```